ServiceNowDevProgram/code-snippets/Specialized Areas/Regular Expressions/Hashtag & Mention Extractor/README.md

 })(inputs, outputs);
 ```
 5. Use this **Action** in your flow to extract tags by passing the text to it as a parameter.

+<sub>🤖 This contribution was partially created with the help of AI.</sub>